bramstein/hypher/README.md

     }

 Language objects are identical to the format used by [Hyphenator.js](http://code.google.com/p/hyphenator/).
 The only difference is how they are used.
 Hypher requires you to manually pass a language object, whereas Hyphenator.js automatically "registers" a language object.
 Language objects can be found in the [patterns repository](https://github.com/bramstein/hyphenation-patterns).

-The options object may be `null` or contain:

-    {
-      // The minimum length of a word to be considered for hyphenation.
-(Optional, defaults to 4)
-      minLength: <number>,

-      // The any character used in the pattern file (Optional, defaults to "_".
-Note that Hyphenator.js
-      // uses "_", but many other pattern files use ".".)
-      anyChar: <string>
-    }

 ##jQuery